Junior Year

 -

-Investigate the process of applying on-line using college web sites and the CommonApp (CommonApp usually opens August 1st).
+Investigate the process of applying on-line using college web sites and the CommonApp (CommonApp usually opens August 1st or the Common Black College App).
 Also check with your school to get internet addresses and other internet information.

 -